mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

    existing one.
 In case of establishing a new connection, the initiator and the responder (client and server) need to be determined.
 Signaling for this step MUST follow {{!RFC8122}}
    on SDP attributes for connection-oriented media for the a=setup, a=connection, and a=fingerprint attributes.
-They MUST use the appropriate protocol identification as per 0.
+They MUST use the appropriate protocol identification as per 1.

-2. The peers must provide a identifying RTP sessions carried in QUIC DATAGRAMS.
+2. The peers must provide a means for identifying RTP sessions carried in QUIC DATAGRAMS.
    To enable using a common transport connection for one, two, or more media sessions in the first place, the BUNDLE grouping framework MUST be used {{!RFC8843}}.
 All media sections belonging to a bundle group, except the first one, MUST set the port in the m= line to zero and MUST include the a=bundle-only attribute.

    For disambiguating different RTP session, a reference needs to be provided for each m= line to allow associating this specific media session with a flow identifier.
 This could be achieved following different approaches:

    * Simply reusing the a=extmap attribute {{!RFC8285}} and relying on RTP header extensions for demultiplexing different media packets carried in QUIC DATAGRAM frames.

    * Defining a variant or different flavor of the a=extmap attribute {{!RFC8285}} that binds media sessions to flow identifiers used in QUIC DATAGRAMS.

-   Editor's note: It is likely preferable to use multiplexing using QUIC DATAGRAM flow identifiers because this multiplexing mechanisms will also across RTP and non-RTP media streams.
+   > **Editor's note:** It is likely preferable to use multiplexing using QUIC DATAGRAM flow identifiers because this multiplexing mechanisms will also across RTP and non-RTP media streams.